 While Here: Please keep the entry door and the garage door locked.
 Linens, paper goods, soap, kitchen spices/oils/etc. are yours to use, but please replenish anything you finish.
 Laundry is in the back of the garage.
 I've arranged for a house cleaner to clean between visitors, but please treat the place as you would your own home.

-Leaving: On the last day of your stay, please run the dishwasher, and put all used linens on or in the washing machine.
-The house keeper will do the laundry when she's here.
-Put garbage downstairs in the correct bin, and make sure the doors are locked when you leave.
+Leaving: On the last day of your stay, please run the dishwasher, and put all used linens in the washing machine.
+I'll wash them when I get back.
+Put garbage downstairs in the trash cans (blue for glass, plastic and cardboard, black for everything else), and make sure the doors are locked when you leave.

 Getting in: The entry door has a keypad.
 It works best if you pull it toward you when locking and unlocking.
 To unlock, enter the four digit code.
 To lock, press the center button with a padlock on it.
-Please always check to make sure the door is locked, even when you are home.
+Please always check to make sure it has locked.

 Smoking: Please don't smoke in the house.